 On June 14, 2017, the Board of Directors of the Society resolved to terminate the Plan effective September 1, 2017.
 The Society fully funded the Plan on July 17, 2017 and distributions to participants began on November 1, 2017.
 All participant distributions were completed by December 31, 2018 and the benefit obligation as of December 31, 2018 was zero.
 The Board of Directors of the Society also determined that the likelihood is remote that the Plan will return from liquidation.
-It is anticipated that the liquidation of the Plan will be completed by December 2020 or when the underlying assets of the Plan are fully liquidated.
+During 2020 the remaining Plan assets of \$68,230 were liquidated and returned to the Society as a refund of excess contributions made into the Plan.